Xinyuan-LilyGO/LilyGO-T-A76XX/docs/update_fw.md

 > \[!IMPORTANT]
 > [A76XX_A79XX_MADL V1.13 Only for Update] HAS BUG DON'T USE THIS TOOL ,PLEASE USE V1.32 VERSION UPDATE TOOLS
 >
+> Before upgrading, please send "AT+SIMCOMATI" to check the hardware version.
+If the wrong version of firmware is written, the modem may be damaged.

 * [A7670X//A7608X Flash Tools](https://drive.google.com/file/d/12nt5-wcsUT6bRaEhfOMBSq0EhOl8R2by/view?usp=sharing)
 * [SIM7670G Flash Tools](https://drive.google.com/file/d/1-CHQOXQhCJRr1S8rP_AGHVWGqE823wem/view?usp=sharing)